-Though Poodles are widely known to be intelligent canines, there’s much more to their high IQ than just learning commands and tricks.
-We explore just how smart these dogs can actually be.
+Though Poodles are famously known for their intelligence, there’s much more to their high IQ than just learning commands and tricks.
+Let’s examine just how smart these dogs can actually be.

 RECOMMENDED: Top 100 Smartest Dog Breeds